 apply to amend or correct information which is inaccurate, irrelevant, out of date,

 The Commission has a

-Privacy Management Plan, which describes the steps taken to protect
+Privacy and Information Management Framework, which describes the steps taken to protect

 your privacy to ensure that all Commission activities are in accordance to the Privacy and Personal Information Protection Act 1998.